-If you feel you need to bring an urgent motion, or if you have just been served with urgent motion materials and you disagree that the matter is urgent, you may want to consider consulting and/or hiring a lawyer to either help you draft materials or argue the motion on your behalf.
-It may turn out that the motion was not urgent at all.
+If you feel you need to bring an urgent motion, or if you have just been served with urgent motion materials, you may want to consider consulting or hiring a lawyer to either help you draft materials or argue the motion on your behalf.

 Thank you for watching today.
 If you need more information and wish to schedule a free initial in-office consultation, please visit our website at www.separation.ca or contact our office at 905-581-7222.